luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 Variant calling= identify differences between the observed sequencing reads and a reference genome.

 Using the alignment .bam files determine variants at specified genomic locations of interest.
+Definitions:
+Ploidy = no. of complete chromosome sets in a cell = number of alleles (
 ```bash
 # setting up environments, including paths
 ml SAMtools